New DMV location opens in downtown Rochester

-A new Department of Motor Vehicles office has opened on Main street, the first downtown office in 15 years.
+ROCHESTER, N.Y.
+(WROC) — A new Department of Motor Vehicles office has opened on Main Street in Rochester.
+It’s the first downtown office in 15 years.

 The new DMV location has some unique features including a kids zone and expanded cashier windows.
 Also available is a translation service and online reservations.

-City leaders claim these feature will make going to the DMV a lot easier.
+City leaders claim these features will make going to the DMV a lot easier.

 “Something the city has not had since 2003.
 It didn’t make sense that our largest municipality was served by several locations on a rotating basis with part-time hours,” said Adam Bello, Monroe County Clerk.